-Fieldwork education is an essential component of the George Washington University (GW) occupational therapy doctorate program, with 42 total weeks between fieldwork and the doctoral capstone experience .
-We feature a series of courses integrated throughout the curriculum that focus on experiential and active learning to develop the clinical skills and critical inquiry for professional practice and for faculty assessment of clinical performance.
+Fieldwork education is an essential component of the GW occupational therapy program, with 42 total weeks between fieldwork and the doctoral capstone experience, to expose students to diverse settings, including a psychosocial/behavioral setting, to provide learning opportunities with individuals across different ages and environments.
+The fieldwork education portion of the curriculum is broken into two parts: Level I Fieldwork and Level II Fieldwork and a series of courses focus on experiential and active learning to develop the clinical skills and critical inquiry for professional practice and for faculty assessment of clinical performance.

 Level I Fieldwork

-The goal of level I fieldwork is to introduce students to the clinical experience, developing comfort in understanding client needs and basic concepts related to assessing and working with various populations.
-Level I fieldwork is not intended to develop independent performance, but to include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process.
+Goal of Level II Fieldwork: to introduce students to the clinical experience, developing comfort in understanding client needs and basic concepts related to assessing and working with various populations.
+Level I Fieldwork is not intended to develop independent performance, but to include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process.